alexandermendes/next-micro/docs/configuration.md

 ### `service.name` [string]

+Default: `undefined`

 A unique name for the service.
-This is used in log messages and CLI commands such as `microproxy dev my-service`.
+This is used in log messages and CLI commands.

 ### `service.port` [number]

+Default: `undefined`

 A unique port for the service to listen for requests on.

 ### `service.routes` [array]

+Default: `undefined`

 An array of regular expression patterns denoting the routes served by the service.
 Any routes not defined here will not be made available via the proxy.

 ### `service.script` [string]

+Default: `undefined`

 A path to a script used to launch the service.
 This is required for [`autostart`](#autostart-boolean) to work.